ApexNite/SimpleBitPacker/README.md

 ```

 ### Note:
-This project was made with minimal supplementary performance optimizations and a unique use case (BigInteger and IntPtr mostly)
+This project was made with minimal supplementary performance optimizations and unique use case (BigInteger and IntPtr mostly)
 testing.
-This was a fun side project that fulfilled the requirements I needed.
-If you plan to use this in your project, be warned that
+This was a fun side project that has fulfilled the requirements I needed.
+If you plan to use this in your project, be warned
-it was **never intended for use in commercial applications** and should be used as a basis to build off of.
+that it was **never intended for use in commercial applications** and bugfixes are not guaranteed.